The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 Beyond Basic Spell Check: The Evolution of Grammar Tools

 Today's AI grammar tools don't just catch spelling errors—they understand context, tone, clarity, and even potential legal issues in your writing.
-They can identify passive voice, overly complex sentences, potentially biased language, and inconsistencies in style.
+In 2026, the latest AI models can identify passive voice, overly complex sentences, potentially biased language, inconsistencies in style, and even suggest better word choices based on your audience.
+Some advanced tools can now detect when your writing might unintentionally sound passive-aggressive or when technical jargon might confuse non-expert readers.

 The evolution has been remarkable: